Four Horsemen of the Apocalypse: Red Horse

 The rider of the second horse is often taken to represent War (he is often pictured holding a sword upwards as though ready for battle) or mass slaughter.
-His horse's color is red (πυρρός, pyrrhos from πῦρ, fire), and in some translations, the color is specifically a "fiery" red.
-The color red, as well as the rider's possession of a great sword (μάχαιρα, machaira), suggests blood that is to be spilled.
+His horse's colour is red (πυρρός, purrhós from πῦρ, fire), and in some translations, the colour is specifically a "fiery" red.
+The colour red, as well as the rider's possession of a great sword (μάχαιρα, mákhaira), suggests blood that is to be spilled.
 As seen in heraldry, the sword held upward by the second Horseman may represent war or a declaration of war.
 In military symbolism, swords held upward, especially crossed swords held upward, signify war and entering into battle (see, for example, the historical and modern images and the coat of arms of Joan of Arc).

 The second Horseman represents civil war as opposed to the war of conquest that the first Horseman is said to bring.
 Other commentators have suggested that it might also represent the persecution of Christians.